- TikTok has been downloaded over 1 billion times globally, surpassing both Facebook and Instagram in app installs.

 Considered as Snapchat's nemesis, TikTok (which celebrated its 3rd Anniversary last month) followed the footsteps of his rival with a history of data-privacy controversies.

-Created by China start-up ByteDance in 2016, TikTok has already been downloaded over 1 billion times globally, surpassing both Facebook and Instagram in app installs last year, according to analytics site Sensor Tower.
+Created by China start-up ByteDance in 2016, TikTok has already been downloaded over 1 billion times globally and TikTok Beauty Brands are now taking over the platform.
+Surpassing both Facebook and Instagram in-app installs last year, according to analytics site Sensor Tower.

 TikTok was downloaded 663 million times around the world last year.
 For comparison, Facebook was downloaded 711 million times last year, and Instagram claimed 444 million downloads.
 And that number keeps ticking: TikTok clocked in 188 million more installs in this year's first quarter, winning it the top spot again among social networking apps.

-However, TikTok has still a lot to prove to really represent a treat for instagram and its army of Beauty "Influencers".
+However, TikTok has still a lot to prove to really represent a treat for Instagram and its army of TikTok Beauty Brands "Influencers".

 Tik Tok is indeed not viable enough for content creation and Bytedance will not dare challenging Facebook in that field.